nelonj/mark-fundamentals-proj--js-rock-paper-scissors/README.md

 ## Exercise 1: Installing and demoing

-**Success criterion:** playing a few games of Rock Paper Scissors on your local machine by running the programme written.
+**Success criterion:** playing a few games of Rock Paper Scissors on your local machine by running the JavaScript programme written.

 TODO: add notes on this